 CHUNG Sun Keung, Davy, aged 70, joined the CK Group in 1978, and has been an Executive Director of the Company since February 2015, and an Executive Committee Member of the Company since June 2015.
 Mr. Chung is a Registered Architect.
-He was a member of the 11th Guangzhou Committee of the Chinese People's Political Consultative Conference of the People's Republic of China.
-Mr. Chung is a director of a company controlled by a substantial shareholder of the Company within the meaning of Part XV of the SFO.
+He was a member of the 11th Guangzhou Committee of the Chinese People's Republic of China.
+Mr. Chung is a director of a company controlled by a substantial shareholder of the Company within the meaning of Part XV of the SEO

 CHIU Kwok Hung, Justin, aged 71, joined the CK Group in 1997, and has been an Executive Director of the Company since February 2015, and an Executive Committee Member of the Company since June 2015.
-Dr. Chiu is the Chairman of ARÁ Since June 2015.
-Dr. Child is the Chairman of ARA Asset Management (Prosperity) Limited as the manager of Prosperity REIT (listed in Hong Kong); a Non-executive Director of ARA Asset Management (Fortune) Limited as the manager of Fortune REIT (listed in Hong Kong); and a Non-executive Director of ESR Cayman Limited (listed in Hong Kong).
+Dr. Chiu is the Chairman of ARA Asset Management (Prosperity) Limited as the manager of Prosperity REIT (listed in Hong Kong); a Non-executive Director of ARA Asset Management (Fortune) Limited as the manager of Fortune REIT (listed in Hong Kong); and a Non-executive Director of ESR Cayman Limited (listed in Hong Kong).
 Dr. Chiu has more than 40 years of international experience in real estate in Hong Kong and overseas.
-He is a Fellow of The Royal Institution of Chartered Surveyors, a Council Member and a of Chartered Surveyors, a Council Member and a Fellow of The Hong Kong Institute of Directors, a Fellow of Hong Kong Institute of Real Estate Administrators, a Vice Chairman of the Board of Governors of Hong Kong Baptist University Foundation, an Honorary Associate Member of Business of Trent University, Canada, a member of Business of Trent University, Canada, a member of the Singapore Management University International Advisory Council in China, an Adjunct Professor and a member of the Advisory Committee of the School of Business of Hong Kong Baptist University and a Senior Departmental Fellow of the Department of Land Economy at University of Cambridge, the United Kingdom.
+He is a Fellow of The Royal Institution of Chartered Surveyors, a Council Member and a of Chartered Surveyors, a Council Member and a Fellow of The Hong Kong Institute of Directors, a Fellow of Hong Kong Institute of Real Estate Administrators, a Vice Chairman of the Board of Governors of Hong Kong Baptist University Foundation, an Honorary Associate Member of Business of Trent University, Canada, a member of the Singapore Management University International Advisory Council in China, an Adjunct Professor and a member of the Advisory Committee of the School of Business of Hong Kong Baptist University and a Senior Departmental Fellow of the Department of Land Economy at University of Cambridge, the United Kingdom.
 Dr. Chiu was previously an Honorary Professor of School of Pharmaceutical Sciences of Sun Yat-sen University and a member of the Standing Committee of the 12th Shanghai Committee of the Chinese People's Political Consultative Conference of the People's Republic of China.
 He holds a Bachelor of Arts degree in Sociology and Economics from Trent University, Canada and a degree of Doctor of Business Administration from Hong Kong Baptist University, and was conferred with the degree of Doctor of Social Sciences, honoris causa by Hong Kong Baptist University and the degree of Doctor of Laws, honoris causa by Trent University, Canada.
-Dr. Chiu is a director of certain companies controlled by certain substantial shareholders of the Company within the meaning of Part XV of the SEO
+Dr. Chiu is a director of certain companies controlled by certain substantial shareholders of the Company within the meaning of Part XV of the SFO